mayank0306/SpeakEasy/README.md

 An AI-powered public speaking coach designed to help users improve their presentation skills through data-driven feedback.
 This project was built for a hackathon by the Kernel Crew team.

 Key Features
+Real-Time Transcription: See your words appear on the screen live as you speak.

 Pacing Analysis: Calculates your words-per-minute to help you maintain an ideal speaking speed.

 Filler Word Detection: Identifies and counts common filler words like "um," "uh," and "like" to increase fluency.

-Full Transcription: Provides a complete text transcript of your speech for review.

-Actionable Dashboard: Displays all your results in a simple, easy-to-understand interface.
+Long Pause Detection: Measures pauses between words to help you improve the flow of your speech.

+Actionable AI Coach: Provides personalized suggestions based on your performance.

 Technology Stack
 Frontend: React.js

-Backend: Node.js with Express.js
+Backend: Node.js with Express.js (MVC Architecture)

-AI / Speech-to-Text: AssemblyAI
+Real-Time & Analysis: AssemblyAI

 Database: MongoDB Atlas